A combinatorial approach to small ball inequalities for sums and differences: A combinatorial perspective on distribution-free inequalities

-We should notice that the outlier sequences depend on the distribution of $X$ and the $o(m^k)$ term may depend on the sequences.
-However, if the inequality \eqref{eq:dis-free} holds for all distributions, it will be reasonable to expect that \eqref{eq:assumption} holds for all deterministic sequences.
+One may notice that the sequences violating the above inequality depend on the distribution of $X$ and the $o(m^k)$ term may depend on the sequences.
+However, if the inequality \eqref{eq:dis-free} holds for all distributions, it should be reasonable to expect the validity of \eqref{eq:assumption} for all deterministic sequences.